craigbarnes/dte/docs/dterc.md

 which escapes all [`regex`] special characters before performing a (plain-text) search.

+Note that, due to the use of several input protocols, some key combinations may correspond to slightly different _key_ strings, depending on which terminal is in use.
+To see the appropriate _key_ string for a specific key combination, start the editor in [`dte -K`] mode.
+In some cases this may mean that the same key binding has to be added in 2 different forms (e.g. `C-S-1` and `C-S-!`) and in other cases it may mean certain keys cannot be bound at all.
+Terminals that support [Kitty's keyboard protocol] should be preferred (if possible), for maximum functionality.

 See also:

 * The [key bindings] section in the [`dte`] man page
+* The [`-K`][`dte -K`] option in the [`dte`] man page
 * The [`show bind`] command (below)
+* [Kitty's keyboard protocol] documentation (if seeking technical details)

 ### **set** [**-gl**] _option_ [_value_] ...